cedar-policy/cedar-docs/docs/collections/_policies/syntax-datatypes.md

 // A principal of type User with a full UUID as
 // the entity identifier and its friendly name in comments User::"a1b2c3d4-e5f6-a1b2-c3d4-EXAMPLE11111"

+// A principal of type User in a Namespace PhotoFlash PhotoFlash::User::"alice"

+// A principal of type File in a nested namespace Nested::Namespace::App::File::"myFile.txt"

 ```

 {: .important }